flipz357/flipz357.github.io/_posts/2023-10-04-hacking-a-metric.md

   	:ARG0 (d / duck))
 ```

 We're gonna score this graph with the *Smatch metric*, crawling the latest version of [from github](https://github.com/snowblink14/smatch) (commit 41, but we verified the same outcome with earlier versions, too).
-Simply put, Smatch counts edge matches (after it has calculated a graph alignment) and normalizes the count with an F-score, returning a number between 0 and 1, which for convenience we put between 0 and 100.
+Simply put, Smatch counts edge matches and normalizes the count with an F-score, returning a number between 0 and 1, which for convenience we put between 0 and 100.
 Anyway, for our example, the metric should be low, since the graphs are quite different.
 And it kind of is:

 ```
 >>> F-score: 46